mEDR: SentinelOne Agent Upgrade Process

 2. Systems should be fully patched and up to date

-Note: Systems outside of these requirements are more likely to experience disruption.
+Note: Systems outside of these requirements may experience increased risk of disruption.

 What to Expect During Upgrades

-1. CPU and Memory usage returns to normal after completion
+4. Resource usage returns to normal after upgrade completion

 In rare cases:

-1. New agent versions may identify previously undetected threats
+1. New agent versions may detect previously unidentified threats

-2. These will be handled through standard SOC escalation procedures
+2. These are handled through standard SOC escalation procedures

 Performance & Risk Considerations